evothings/evothings-viewer/README.md

 To clean up the project run (removes folders 'platforms' and 'plugins', you can also delete these folders manually):

     node scripts/clean.js

-You should run clean.js after having removed plugins from package.json, to get a fresh build.

 ### Build system overview